 FTA's Master Agreement contains the standard terms and conditions governing the administration of a project supported with federal assistance through a grant agreement or supported by FTA through a Transportation Infrastructure Finance and Innovation Act (TIFIA) loan, loan guarantee, or line of credit with the project sponsor.
 Not every provision of the Master Agreement will apply to every project for which FTA provides federal assistance.
 The type of project, the federal laws and regulations authorizing federal assistance for the project (or amended use of federally assisted real property), and the legal status of the project sponsor as a State or local government, or private entity will determine which federal laws, regulations, and directives apply.
 Federal laws, regulations, and directives that do not apply will not be enforced.
-The project sponsor shall comply with all applicable federal laws, regulations, and directives, except to the extent that FTA determines otherwise in writing.
-Any violations of a federal law, regulation, or directive applicable to the project sponsor or its project may result in sanctions to, or other actions taken against, the violating party.
+The project sponsor shall comply with all applicable federal laws, regulations of a federal law, regulation, or directive applicable to the project sponsor or its project may result in sanctions to, or other actions taken against, the violating party.